brisbanemakerspace/bms-wiki/teams.md

 This page documents all of the current and past team operations pages.
 These team operations pages are a simple document that explains why a team exists, what it's goals are, how it plans to achieve them, and how is part of that team.

 # Current Teams
+These teams are currently in operation!
+If you want to help a team achieve it's goals, jump into it's operations page to learn more about how it runs.

 * None currently!

 # Past Teams